CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Experiments

-\textbf{Inference Acceleration.} To qualitatively assess the effectiveness of our inference acceleration strategy, Figure~\ref{fig:distill_comparison} compares three variants: (1) the original model with a 30-step denoising schedule (no acceleration), (2) the accelerated model with a 4-step denoising schedule, and (3) the original model also restricted to 4 denoising steps (no acceleration but fewer steps).
+To qualitatively assess the effectiveness of our inference acceleration strategy, \cref{fig:distill_comparison} compares three variants: (1) the original model with a 30-step denoising schedule (no acceleration), (2) the accelerated model with a 4-step denoising schedule, and (3) the original model also restricted to 4 denoising steps (no acceleration but fewer steps).
+As illustrated in \cref{fig:distill_comparison}(a) and \cref{fig:distill_comparison}(b), our 4-step distilled model maintains visual fidelity on par with the original framework, while facilitating a $7.5\times$ inference speedup.
+Conversely, executing the non-accelerated original model with a simple 4-step denoising results in a pronounced degradation of visual quality, as evidenced in \cref{fig:distill_comparison}(c).